Information & advice for kinship carers

 Kinship care in the UK

 Across the UK more than 200,000 children and young people are being cared for by a relative or close friend, due to a range of difficult family circumstances.
-Reliable estimates suggest that almost 70% of children in kinship care are being looking after because of parental drug and alcohol problems.
+Reliable estimates suggest that almost 70% of children in kinship care are being looked after because of parental drug and alcohol problems.

 Kinship carers can face a number of challenges, including financial hardship, emotional and behavioural difficulties, and feelings of stress, isolation and stigma.
 Mentor has led a number of projects to identify the needs of kinship care families and to develop ways in which carers and children can be better supported in the community.